 In 2015 Weber made a few changes to some of their classic kettles.
 Premium 22″, Formerly One-Touch Gold 22.5″, has new nylon handles.
 The lid handle adds a protective heat shield between your fingers and the lid.
 The side handle now has useful, integrated tool hooks.
 Previously the legs just popped into brackets.
 Now they are secured to the body with spring loaded pins, which also enables them to be easily removed.
-AND, Premium 22″ is available in black, copper, crimson and green!
+AND, Premium 22″ is available in black, copper and green!
 Although the name changed from 22.5″ to 22″, Weber specs declare the cooking grate is still 22.5″ diameter with the same 363 square inch capacity.
-Check out these new features in the video below.

 Weber Kettles enjoy evergreen popularity from one generation to the next because they are durable and you can cook just about anything you want on them.
 Pile up coal on one side to sear steaks or set up 2-zone roasting, Build a nice even bed of coal for general cooking.
 Add a Slow ‘N Sear and make great smoked ribs and BBQ brisket.
 The tight seal between the lid and body makes the dampers very effective and provides excellent heat control.